regolith-labs/steel/README.md

 # Steel

-**Steel is a lightweight framework for building smart contracts on Solana.** It provides of a set of helper functions, macros, and code patterns for organizing cotract codebases.
-Steel is generally designed to be unopinionated, removing common boilerplate while leaving as much flexibility as possible to the developer.
+**Steel is a flexible framework for building smart contracts on Solana.** It provides of a set of helper functions, macros, and code patterns for organizing contract codebases.
+Steel is generally designed to be an unopinionated toolkit, reducing boilerplate and providing maximal flexibility.

 ## Notes